 One of the most common reasons for an SD card error on a GoPro is from simply not using one of the recommended cards.
 SD cards have two speed ratings, one for reading or accessing the information and another for writing or recording the information.

 The higher the video quality is, the faster the SD card speed needs to be.
 If the speed of the memory card can't keep up with the large GoPro video files, you'll see that SD ERR on the screen.

 GoPros need a Class 10 microSD card, which is one of the fastest options.
 But, not all Class 10 cards are the same, different brands may have a slower read or write speed than another.
 That means you could see an SD card error even with a class ten card.

 Sometimes, these issues can occur even after you've used the card a few times.
 Sound like that could be your problem?
 It's an easy fix:

 Sometimes, those errors are a result of an improper format, not the speed of the card you purchased.
 Often, this type of error occurs after you have used the same SD card in another camera.

 This is a simple fix, with one catch: Make sure you save any files that are on the SD card to your computer, because you will lose the files on your card when you follow these steps.

 Alternative: Formatting the SD card on the GoPro is the best option because the card is formatted specifically for use with the GoPro.
 But, if your are seeing a NO SD instead of an SD ERR, you likely can't even try to format the card with the GoPro.
-If that's what you are experiencing, follow the steps for formatting the card with a computer detailed in the guide to fixing a NO SD error on the GoPro.
+If that's what you are experiencing, follow the steps for formatting the card with a computer detailed in the guide to fixing a NO SD issue on the GoPro.